 - Defending an international bank against allegations of fraud, deceit and conspiracy to favour interests of one customer over another.

-- Invited expert to the Ministry of Justice advisory group on the 2021 statutory review; previousuly NZ Law Society delegate to the Ministry’s Phase 2 Advisory Group implementing lawyer, accountant and real estate agent obligations
+- Invited expert to the Ministry of Justice advisory group on the 2021/22 Statutory Review of the AML/CFT Act; previously NZ Law Society delegate to the Ministry’s Phase 2 Advisory Group implementing lawyer, accountant and real estate agent obligations;

 In ABC and Fraud, Gary acts as the International Bar Association’s Anti-Corruption division NZ country officer, and contributed as part of an expert panel preparing submissions to the Australian Senate reviews of bribery law and of whistleblower laws.
 Gary was a NZ Law Society delegate to the OECD’s Phase 3 Review of NZ’s foreign bribery law, and since 2018 has been NZ pro-bono legal partner to TRACE International’s global anti-bribery supply chain initiatives.